 Trustees/Custodians’ Powers and Duties.
 The Trustees/Custodians’ powers and duties shall be those defined under the Trust and applicable State law.

 Exempt Status.
-This Plan and Investment and Trust/Custodial Fund is intended to be exempt from taxation under Section 501(a) of the IRC and is intended to comply with Section 457(g) of the Code.
+This Plan and Investment and Trust/Custodial Fund is intended to be exempt from taxation under IRC §501(a) and is intended to comply with IRC §457(g).

 Investment Options.

-Each Participant may allocate the balances of his Account under the Plan among the investment options provided under the Plan.
-A Participant may change his investment options in accordance with rules established by the County, the Plan Administrator(s) and/or the investment providers.
+Each Participant may allocate the balances of their Account under the Plan among the investment options provided under the Plan.
+A Participant may change their investment options in accordance with rules established by the County, the Plan Administrator(s) and/or the investment providers.

 Account.